Community Outreach and Engagement Core

 How do we benefit the community?

-Scientists and outreach workers of the Center for Environmental genetics have been at the forefront of environmental health science, forming academic-community partnerships to address issues identified by the community related to air exposure to manganese and other metals, slurries of chemicals from the world’s largest hazardous waste incinerator, and hydraulic fracturing.
-We also provide outreach educational to physicians and health care professionals through environmental genetics related workshops, seminars.
-The are also online educational modules for Continuing Medical Education and Continuing Nursing Education as well as fun resources for K-12.
+Scientists and outreach workers of the Center for Environmental Genetics have been at the forefront of environmental health science, forming academic-community partnerships to address issues identified by the community related to air exposure to manganese and other metals, slurries of chemicals from the world’s largest hazardous waste incinerator, and hydraulic fracturing.
+We also provide outreach education to physicians and health care professionals through environmental genetics related workshops and seminars.
+There are also online educational modules for Continuing Medical Education and Continuing Nursing Education as well as fun resources for K-12.
 The Community Outreach and Engagement Core applyies community-based participatory research in the “transdisciplinary classroom” by developing cross-training opportunities for students in journalism and the environmental health sciences.

 Increasing community members’ awareness of environmental health and the specific issues that face us all, as well as specific communities, provides opportunity to become more actively involved in advocating for their own health, and the health of their families, communities, and countries.

 Where did we get our foundation?